 Industry Analysis & Industry Trends

 The Metal Pipe and Tube Manufacturing industry operates with a medium level of capital intensity as firms rely on large-scale capital equipment for their production operations.
-IBISWorld estimates that for every $1.00 spent on wages, industry operators will spend $0.18 in capital investment.
-This 2014 figure represents a substantial increase from $0.12 in 2009.
-New capital spending is typically related to the purchase of machinery, representing an estimated 92.6% of capital expenditure in 2014, while a much smaller portion is allocated toward buildings, new facilities and other structures.
+IBISWorld estimates that for every $1.00 spent on wages, industry operators will spend $0.17 in capital investment.
+Capital spending is typically related to the purchase of machinery, while a much smaller portion is allocated toward buildings, new facilities and other structures.

 In addition, the purchase of computers and data processing equipment has been on the rise over the past five years.
 These purchases allow integrated producers to better manage sizeable inventories and orders... purchase to read more